raj537/CEH-InDepth/README.md

 ![Markdown Logo](https://lh3.googleusercontent.com/proxy/6TwoxuT6ORLCzjsjHWKtlZYp2ncQU-wWFXfSpHihsI11r6Ry4DDoeenK_ydUWqyaNiye8IqhtlJotxe88kWUzhNK_pGgiUfqxV1D5EvFLsEdmud_uOHj)
 #### > Redirection Messages: Notifies the source that its using a wrong router to send its message
 ------------------------------------------------------------------------
+#### > Parameter Problem: either there is a problem with header or some options are illegal.